 Linear / Todoist

-Best for: Product-led solo founders tracking engineering and shipping cadence — not a CRM replacement.
+Best for: Product-led solo founders tracking engineering and shipping cadence.
+Useful for internal execution, but not a CRM replacement.

 When DIY Tools Stop Scaling

-Most solo founders can run a strong one-person business on ChatGPT + Notion + Zapier + a CRM through first revenue.
-The ceiling usually appears when:
+Most solo founders can run a strong one-person business on ChatGPT, Notion, Zapier, and a CRM all the way through first revenue.
+The ceiling tends to show up when:

 - Workflows touch live customer PII and need audit trails

-- Agents must call APIs, update CRM stages, and escalate to humans reliably
+- Agents must call APIs, update CRM stages, and escalate to humans reliably, not just occasionally

-- You need 24/7 monitoring without you as the on-call engineer
+- You need 24/7 monitoring without being your own on-call engineer

-- Agencies quote body-shop hours for "the last 10%" in production
+- Agencies start quoting body-shop hours for "the last 10%" of production hardening

-That is the shift from AI as co-pilot to production agents as workflow nodes — covered in How Solo Founders Build Production AI Agents (Without a Team).
+That's the shift from AI as co-pilot to production agents as workflow nodes, covered in How Solo Founders Build Production AI Agents (Without a Team).

 Recommended Stack by Stage